FabianIAM12/neighborhood/README.md

 # React Neighborhood

-This Application shows the best beer locations in the City of Augsburg and also their customer ratings.
+In this project i created a map of Augsburg's best locations related to their quality of beer and customer ratings.
 This project was built with the JavaScript Framework React.

-## `Used APIs`
+## `Dependencies`
 * Google Maps
+* Create React App
-* Foursquare
+* Foursquare API

-## `Getting started`

-In the project directory, you can run:

-### `npm start`
+## `How to use the App`

+* npm install
+* npm start

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Main Project requirements
-### Usability & Interface
-* All application components render on-screen in a responsive manner.
-* All application components are usable across modern desktop, tablet, and phone browsers.
-* Accessibility (ARIA, Focus)

 ### Application Functionality
 * A location filter with maps and markers
 * Additional location data (3rd Party Apis)
 * Service Worker
 * Proper Use of React Components

+### Usability & Interface
+* All application components render on-screen in a responsive manner.
+* All application components are usable across modern desktop, tablet, and phone browsers.
+* Accessibility (ARIA, Focus)